Choosing Your Exit Strategy

 William H. (Bill) Payne, Senior Program Consultant, Kauffman Foundation

-Your exit strategy impacts many directions that you might choose in growing your business.
-Not considering your exit strategy early may indeed limit your options in the future.
-It is not a matter of whether you will sell, or otherwise dispose of, your interest in this business.
+Your exit strategy impacts many aspects of growing your business.
+Not considering your exit strategy early might limit your future options.
+It is not a matter of whether you will sell -- or otherwise dispose of -- your interest in this business.
 Your only decisions are when and how.

 It Pays to Plan Ahead

-If you wish to share equity with employees or with heirs, it helps to start early, when the company valuation (and share price) is low.
-U.S. tax laws severely limit gifts to heirs; hence, it will take many years to pass the business on to your children.
+If you wish to share equity with employees or heirs, it helps to start when the company valuation (and share price) is low.
+U.S. tax laws severely limit gifts to heirs, so it will take years to pass the business on to your children.
 Assuming the company experiences consistent growth, sharing equity with employees can be rewarding at any stage in the business cycle.
-However, transferring total ownership to the employees, including the sale of your shares, is more easily accomplished and costs less when you start early.
+However, transferring total ownership to the employees, including the sale of your shares, is easier and less costly when you start early.

-If you choose to fund the early growth of your company using venture capital (VC), you are usually setting out on a course leading to an initial public offering (IPO), or to the sale of the company.
-Before seeking VC funding, it is mandatory that the entrepreneur contemplate the management and control issues that accompany VC funding and eventual public ownership.
+If you fund the early growth of your company using venture capital (VC), you are often setting a course to an initial public offering (IPO), or the sale of the company.
+Before seeking VC funding, entrepreneurs must consider management and control issues that accompany VC funding and public ownership.

-Finally, if you plan to seek a business partner and/or outside financing from angel investors, banks or venture capitalists, someone will surely ask about your long-term plans regarding the business, and specifically, how long you plan to be with it.
-You need to have a thoughtful response.
+Finally, if you plan to seek a business partner and/or outside financing from angel investors, banks, or venture capitalists, someone will surely ask about your long-term plans regarding the business, and specifically, how long you plan to be with it.
+You need a thoughtful response.

 Is Selling the Best Way Out?

-Liquidation of ownership in your business is a very personal decision, and it is yours to make as the entrepreneur.
-Some founders say that creating a business and selling it within a few years is a travesty to the employees who helped build it.
-Others have said they couldn't possibly go public, because a "big brother" would constantly be looking over their shoulders.
+Liquidation of ownership in your business is a personal decision, and it is yours to make as the entrepreneur.
+Some founders say creating a business and selling it within a few years is a travesty to the employees who helped build it.
+Others have said they couldn't possibly go public, because a "big brother" would be looking over their shoulders.
 From my perspective, there is no incorrect exit strategy.
-You, your partners, your investors and your employees are building a business.
-Your exit strategy is simply a very important part of your business plan.
+You, your partners, your investors, and your employees are building a business.

-Selling your business to another individual or independent business is one of four usual choices for liquidating your equity.
-It's a huge decision and generally one that is difficult to make.
-One day you own the company, and the next day you do not.
-To optimize the terms of the sale, the new owner may insist you continue to operate the business for an agreed-upon period of time.
-From another perspective, then, you move from controlling owner to employee in one quick step.
+Selling your business to another individual or business is one of four typical choices for liquidating your equity.
+It's a huge, difficult decision.
+One day you own the company, the next day you do not.
+To optimize the terms of the sale, the new owner might insist you continue to operate the business for a certain period.
+From that perspective, you move from controlling owner to employee in one quick step.

-Proceeds from the sale of a private company usually consist of cash, shares of a public company, shares of a private company or a combination of the above.
+Proceeds from the sale of a private company usually consist of cash, shares of a public company, shares of a private company, or a combination.
 This is generally a move toward greater liquidity in your personal estate.
 You are selling illiquid shares of your private company for cash and/or shares of a company that will eventually become liquid.

 The disadvantages of selling your business are also obvious.
 You have given up your "baby."
 You are no longer in control.
-You may have passed up the opportunity to grow the business (and the value of your shares) in the future.
+You may have passed up the opportunity to grow the business (and the value of your shares).